cdli-gh/cdli-gh.github.io/pages/guide/guide_morpology.md

 The job of the annotators is to fill in the SEGM and XPOSTAG columns with the appropriate lexical and morphological Manual annotation is assisted by a [pre-annotation tool](https://github.com/cdli-gh/morphology-pre-annotation-tool).
 Taking into account existing annotated texts, the pre-annotation tool will automatically populate unambiguous fields in the CDLI-CoNLL table.
 It may also make suggestions in additional columns to the right of those normally included in CDLI-CoNLL.
 In these cases, annotators select the best choice and copy/paste it into the appropriate column.
 Then, annotators fill in any remaining blanks.

 Because the pre-annotating tool bases its suggestions on extant annotated texts, it is initially trained on the ETCSRI corpus, whose language only partially overlaps with that of the Ur III administrative corpus.
-Thus at first the pre-annotating tool will populate relatively few fields, but as Ur III texts are added to the annotated it will in turn
+Thus at first the pre-annotating tool will populate relatively few fields, but as Ur III texts are added to the pre-annotator its dictionary will learn more relevant data and in turn populate more fields.

+## Morphological Annotation Guide

+The following is a step-by-step guide to annotating .conll files.
+It has been tested for a streamlined annotation experience.

-# The Morphological Pre-Annotation Tool (MPA)
+### 0. Install and Prepare The Morphological Pre-Annotation Tool (MPA)

-The MPA must be installed.
+The MPA must be installed before use.
 Instructions for installation as well as running the tool can be found here: https://github.com/cdli-gh/morphology-pre-annotation-tool

+*Note: it may be easiest to create a new folder from the root in order to simplify file pathways while using the MPA*

 Upon installation, run the tool using the folder of the ETCSRI training corpus to create a dictionary (annotated_morph_dict.json).
 After running, the second line from the bottom should read "creating annotation json dictionary file as," followed by a file pathway to annotated_morph_dict.json.
 Open annotated_morph_dict.json using Atom or a similar text-editor to confirm its structure is correct (FORM: [[SEGM1	XPOSTAG1], [SEGM2	XPOSTAG2]]):